sohlex/botkit-rasa/README.md

 ```

 ## Example Slack bot
-In the `example` directory there's a fully functional Slack bot sample.
+In the `example` directory there's a fully functional Slack bot and facebook bot sample.

 This bot demonstrates some core features of Botkit
 leveraging Rasa NLU plugin:
 * Connect to Slack using the real time API
 * Receive messages based on "spoken" patterns
 * Reply to messages
+* similar features for facebook bot.
 ### Prerequisites
 * Install [Node.js](https://nodejs.org/)